Light Perpetual (Spufford novel)

-Light Perpetual is a British novel by Francis Spufford first published in 2021 by Scribner.
+Light Perpetual is a British novel by Francis Spufford first published in the United States in 2021 by Scribner.

-The novel follows the fictionalized lives of 5 children murdered in a Woolworths during a V-2 attack in London in 1944, imagining an alternate universe in which the 5 children lived.
+The novel follows the fictionalized lives of five children murdered in a Woolworths during a V-2 attack in London in 1944, imagining an alternate universe in which the five children lived.
 Spufford was inspired to write the novel after walking by a plaque commemorating the deaths of the 168 people who died during the attack.
 Of those killed 15 were children.
 However, despite the attack being real all the names of the children featured in Spufford's novel are completely fictional.

 The novel follows twin sisters Jo and Val as well as their classmates Vernon, Ben and Alec, exploring their lives in 15 year intervals beginning in 1949 and ending in 2009.